 Win.
 The Right Way.
 Together.

 The regular training of our employees obvious belongs to a healthy and intact Compliance Culture.
-The knowledge of Compliance topics is considered to be the core element of the competence spectrum of the employees and the competences in UniCredit Bank AG.
+The knowledge of Compliance topics is considered to be the core element of the competence spectrum of the employees and the competences in UniCredit Bank GmbH.
 Therefore, all employees regularly complete a large number of compulsory web-based training on topics such as prevention of money laundering, conflict of interest’s management, antitrust, data protection, fraud prevention and prevention against corruption.

 As a reliable Partner, we as the Compliance unit of the HypoVereinsbank proactively provides advice to the Top Management, Business and Headquarter units and the respective subsidiaries dedicated to compliance specific matters.